Fractional quantum Hall edge polaritons

 with the light-matter coupling strength $\Omega_l = e/h E_l L\sqrt{\nu/|l|} = 2\omega_c/(\sqrt{|l|}\omega_{\mathrm{cyc}}) \Omega_{\mathrm{Rabi}} \propto \sqrt{N_e}$, where $\Omega_{\mathrm{Rabi}} = eA_l \sqrt{N_e\hbar \omega_{\mathrm{cyc}}/(2m_e\hbar^2)}$ is the collective Rabi frequency~\cite{ciuti_cavity-mediated_2021}.
 This implies that an absorbed photon, with angular momentum $l$, creates an edge plasmon with linear momentum $k_l= 2\pi l/L$, see Figs.~\ref{fig:figure2}(b)-(d).
-Crucially, the total angular momentum is thus conserved, as the Hall system can absorb both SAM and OAM.
-The following points are important to note: (i) In the case of a cavity field with opposite chirality $l<0$ to that of the edge mode, we obtain a counterrotating coupling term $i\Omega_{-l}( b_l a_{-l} - b_l^\dagger a_{-l}^\dagger)$ in Eq.~\eqref{eq:edgeHamiltonian}, indicating that an absorbed photon destroys a plasmon; (ii) In small systems, noncircular terms that mix different angular momenta appear in the Hamiltonian; these can be treated perturbativly within our theory~\cite{fern_effective_2018}; (iii) In the absence of a confinement potential, the edge state frequency $\omega_p$ becomes zero in consistency with Kohn's theorem, i.e., light decouples from the collective excitations; and (iv) we can also derive the same photon-plasmon coupling through a cavity-induced anomalous current~\cite{futureAnomaly}.
+Crucially, the total angular momentum is thus conserved, as the Hall system can absorb both SAM and OAM. $V_{\mathrm{anh}}$ incorporates anharmonic corrections to the confinement potential, coupling the $l=1$ center-of-motion plasmon mode with higher multipoles ($l>1$), thereby violating Kohn's theorem.
+However, these corrections scale at least as $\mathcal{O}(1/N)$, making them negligible in the large-$N$ limit~\cite{nardin_linear_2023, wen_theory_1992}.
+The following points are important to note: (i) In the case of a cavity field with opposite chirality $l<0$ to that of the edge mode, we obtain a counterrotating coupling term $i\Omega_{-l}( b_l a_{-l} - b_l^\dagger a_{-l}^\dagger)$ in Eq.~\eqref{eq:edgeHamiltonian}, indicating that an absorbed photon destroys a plasmon; (ii) In small systems, noncircular terms that mix different angular momenta appear in the Hamiltonian; these can be treated perturbativly within our theory~\cite{fern_effective_2018}; (iii) Geometry: in the main text we focus on a disk, however a similar diagonal Hamiltonians also apply to other geometries (Hall-bar, Corbino), with geometry only entering via form factors (see supplemental material) (iv) Including dipole self-energy slightly renormalizes the plasmon frequency and light-matter coupling~\cite{supmat}; and (v) we can derive the same photon-plasmon coupling through a cavity-induced anomalous current~\cite{futureAnomaly}.